kai771/kindlepdfviewer/README.md

 The user interface (or what's there yet) is scripted in Lua.
 See "reader.lua".
 It uses the Linux feature to run scripts by using a corresponding line at its start.
 So you might just call that script.
-Note that the script and the kpdfview binary currently must be in the same directory.
+Note that the script and the kpdfdjview binary currently must be in the same directory.
 You would then just call reader.lua, giving the document file path as its first argument.
 Run reader.lua without arguments to see usage notes.